All Apologies: In Utero

+Cello

 The recording features cello by Kera Schaley, a friend of Albini's who at the time played in the Chicago band, Doubt.
-Schaley had initially been asked by Albini to compose a cello part for the song "Dumb," and after hearing what she had written, Cobain asked her to "play around with 'All Apologies.'"
+Schaley had initially been asked by Albini to compose a cello part for the song "Dumb", and after hearing what she had written, Cobain asked her to "play around with 'All Apologies.'"
 As she recalled in a 2010 interview with Swan Fungus, "Most of the cello on that was me just messing around and then Kurt had me learn one specific line that he wanted everyone to be playing the same thing on.
 I sort of thought they were going to scrap the cello on that one, but it stayed in."

+In a 2023 interview with Rolling Stone, Schaley revealed that Albini was initially resistant to the idea of adding cello to "All Apologies."
+As she explained to interviewer Brian Hiatt, "Steve kept trying to talk [Cobain] out of putting cello on it," but says that "Kurt and I won in the end."
+According to Schaley, Cobain "loved the deep sound, like the really deep, groaning sound of the low notes.
+He was like, 'just lay on that for a long time.'
+And so I just laid on that low note for him.
+And I got some noise parts in there.
+I like making noise on the cello, too.
+And if you listen for some high screeching sounds at the end, that’s me."

-Albini was pleased with the recording, saying that he remembered "really liking the sound of that song as a contrast to the more aggressive ones" and that "it sounded really good in that it sounded lighter, but it didn't sound conventional.
+Despite the addition of cello, Albini was pleased with the recording, saying that he remembered "really liking the sound of that song as a contrast to the more aggressive ones" and that "it sounded really good in that it sounded lighter, but it didn't sound conventional.
 It was sort of a crude light sound that suited the band."
 In a 1993 Rolling Stone interview, Cobain told David Fricke that songs such as "All Apologies" and "Dumb" represented "the lighter, more dynamic" sound that he wished had been more prominent on previous Nirvana albums.